-In the past year, ChemistryNL, together with the business community and knowledge institutions, has made an analysis of the innovation portfolio of the top sector chemistry; the “Climate-PITCH”.
+In 2019, ChemistryNL, together with the business community and knowledge institutions, has made an analysis of the innovation portfolio of the top sector chemistry; the “Climate-PITCH”.

 All technologies that can contribute to a climate-neutral chemical sector have been identified in the analysis.
 For each theme, it has been made clear which R&D efforts are already being made in public-private partnerships.
 Then, in collaboration with experts, an estimate was made of the maturity of the relevant technologies (so-called TRL levels).
 Scientists, R&D managers and business developers have assessed the extent to which these technologies can contribute to making our sector more sustainable (reduction in the use of fossil raw materials and contribution to the use of renewable energy).